 - Patient satisfaction

 Central Line Infections

 Many patients at St. Jude need a special IV (intravenous line or line going into a vein) that is called a central line.
-This special IV is inserted into a large vein to deliver medications, blood and other fluids during treatment.
+This special IV is inserted into a large vein to deliver medications, blood, and other fluids during treatment.
 It can also be used to draw blood for various tests.
 While central lines play an important role in patient care, they can also pose a risk of infection when bacteria or germs enter the bloodstream through the line.

-Like other hospitals, St. Jude tracks the rate of central line infections by looking at the number of infections per 1000 days patients have had central lines in place.
-This information is reported to the National Healthcare Safety Network (NHSN) tracks infection rates around the country.
-The NHSN is a part of the Centers for Disease Control and Prevention, which monitors infection and utilization rates across the country.
+To ensure patient safety, St. Jude closely tracks the rate of central line infections by looking at the number of infections per 1000 days patients have had central lines in place.
+This information is reported to the National Healthcare Safety Network (NHSN), a division of the Centers for Disease Control and Prevention, which monitors infection and utilization rates across the country.

 We work hard to prevent central line infections in all our patients.